heptarch/heptarch.github.io/drafts/demon.md

  tetragrammaton, and bade him construct the great temple.
  Once complete, Solomon removed the bindings to see a further demonstration of the demon's powers.
 Ashmedai flung him a thousand miles away and usurped him as king!
 Curiosity is a right begoo.

+"But
-But the Rabbis recognized him from some impoverished token of his kingship, and restored him.
+ the Rabbis recognized him from some impoverished token of his kingship, and restored him.

-"As for Ashmedai, accounts differ.
+As for Ashmedai, accounts differ.
 The <i>Midrash HaGadol</i> tells us that his spirit flees into the air on Solomon's return.
 But in Islamic tradition, he was trapped in a chamber of rock, encircled with iron shackles and thrown in the sea."
 He removes his spectacles and